 3) Request that the library acquire rights to stream a particular title

-The request process is slightly different depending on the genre of films, but in both cases licensing costs remain high and staff work time is involved, therefore we limit instructors to a total of five new Library purchases per class per quarter.
+The request process is slightly different depending on the genre of films, but in both cases licensing costs remain high and staff work time is involved, therefore we limit instructors to a total of three new Library purchases per class per quarter.
 (Note: there are no limits on the number of streaming titles you can use once they have been licensed by the UW Libraries.)
 The final selection of particular streaming titles is at the discretion of Justin Wadland, Head, Media and Digital Collections.

 - Feature films (popular Hollywood titles) and selected television shows.
 The Library licenses features films and some television shows from Swank Digital Campus.
 We are able to get videos for terms of a quarter or a year, and you will be asked during the request process how long you’d like access.
 Before submitting your request, please check the titles we have already purchased and then search to make sure the title is available from Swank Digital Campus.
 The turn-around time to make a title online is usually 1-2 weeks.